Contractor Mortgages & the Gig Economy

 The majority of these workers are operating in professional services, both skilled and unskilled manual workers, and due to the increase in online shopping many are couriers.

-Gig economy workers are more prone to finding obtaining a mortgage difficult because lenders treat them as self-employed.
+Gig economy workers are more prone to finding obtaining a mortgage difficult because lenders treat them as self employed in Manchester.
 In order to get the best possible chance of a mortgage application becoming successful then an applicant will need to build up a solid track record of employment.
 One year’s history will most likely be required to qualify for a mortgage unless an upcoming contract has a very long time to run.

 If a lender decides to treat an applicant as a sole trader then evidence will need to be produced showing net profit which would be the amount that is earned minus the expenses.
 Although for this, an accountant may be needed.